Ju2H3brc0t/Chaaat./README.md

     The bot:
     - verifies that the numerical sequence is correct,
     - prevents duplicate messages from the same user,
+    - optionally resets the counter on mistakes,
     - saves progress in `data.json`.

+- A leveling system reward members for being active.
+    The bot:
+    - grant experience points for each messages sent,
+    - supports boosted and excluded channels,
+    - automatically levels up users when enought XP is reached,
+    - assigns level-based roles defined in the server configuration,
+    - can stack role or replace the previous one,
+    - sends a level-up announcement embed in a dedicated channel.

-- A feature for automatically adding a "member" role, previously defined in the server configuration
+- A feature for automatically adding on or multiple "member" role when a user join the server, based on the server configuration

 ---